-During the development of decision analysis:
+In addition, during the development of decision analysis:

-It provides a framework for analyzing decision problems by:

-Structuring and breaking them down into more manageable parts.
+Structuring and breaking problems down into more manageable parts.

-Considering---alternatives, information, uncertainties, and relevant preferences
+Considering---information, alternatives, uncertainties, and relevant preferences

-Combine these and produce a sufficiently good decision.
+Combine these and produce a enough good decision.

 Methods and information:

+Using some analysis approaches,

+Such as Modelling reality which is the representation for reality incorporating some essential aspects of an event or object.
+This approach can facilitate impression of time, is easy to manipulate, cheaper than scale model, no cost for making mistakes in the experiments, and also possible to build in risk and uncertainty.

 Business intelligence:

+Two descriptions about BI plus four components of BI.
+It is enough.

 I will use Business intelligence system to help me.
 This is because when I make the business decisions, it can help me reach a balance between data and opinion.
 Beside, in this way, it can also provide a many-sided angle for understanding the problem, which will contribute to giving an ideal solution.